Cutting down trees with a Markov chainsaw: Isolating more than one vertex

-\begin{proof}[Proof of Theorem \ref{thm:knodes}] We shall provide a coupling between the random sequence of edges $\bE^*(T,(V_1,\ldots,V_k))$ and a sequence $T_1,\ldots,T_k$ of trees on $[n]$, such that the following properties hold.
+\begin{pf*}{Proof of Theorem \ref{teoknodes}} We provide a coupling between the random sequence of edges $\mathbf E ^*(T,(V_1,\ldots,V_k))$ and a sequence $T_1,\ldots,T_k$ of trees on $[n]$, such that the following properties hold.
 First, for any rooted tree $t$ on $[n]$, and any $v_1,\ldots,v_i$ elements of $[n]$ (not necessarily distinct),

-Second, for each $1 \le i \le k$, the following holds: \begin{itemize} \item[($\star$)] the forest obtained from $T\pangle{(V_1,\ldots,V_i)}$ by first removing all edges of $\{E^*_1,\ldots,E^*_{M_i}\}$, then deleting $w_1,\ldots,w_i$, is identical to the forest obtained from $T_i$ by removing all edges of its subtree $T_i\bbr{r(T_i),V_1,\ldots,V_i}$. \end{itemize} Equation (\ref{eq:uniformonk}) says that $T_i$ is a uniform Cayley tree and $V_1,\ldots,V_i$ are independent of $T_i$, and ($\star$) then implies in particular (by considering only the case $i=k$) that $M_k-k$ is equal to the number of edges of $T_k\bbr{r(T_k),V_1,\ldots,V_k}$.
+Second, for each $1 \le i \le k$, the following holds: \begin{itemize}[($\star$)] \item[($\star$)] the forest obtained from $T\langle(V_1,\ldots,V_i) \rangle$ by first removing all edges of $\{E^*_1,\ldots,E^*_{M_i}\}$, then deleting $w_1,\ldots,w_i$, is identical to the forest obtained from $T_i$ by removing all edges of its subtree $T_i{\llbracket r(T_i),V_1,\ldots,V_i \rrbracket}$. \end{itemize} Equation (\ref{equniformonk}) says that $T_i$ is a uniform Cayley tree and $V_1,\ldots,V_i$ are independent of $T_i$, and ($\star$) then implies in particular (by considering only the case $i=k$) that $M_k-k$ is equal to the number of edges of $T_k{\llbracket r(T_k),V_1,\ldots,V_k \rrbracket}$.
 This clearly implies the theorem, and so it remains to explain how we construct such a sequence.

-Fix a sequence $\cX=(X_i)_{i \ge 1}$ of i.i.d.\ uniform elements of $[n]$.
-Let $T_1$ be the tree built by running the modified Aldous--Broder dynamics on $T^{r \lr V_1}$ (recall that this is the tree $T$, rerooted at node $V_1$) with the sequence $(X_i)_{i \ge 1}$.
-(In the notation of Section~\ref{sec:trefor}, $T_1=\hat{T}(T^{r \lr V_1},\cX)$.)
-By Theorem~\ref{thm:key}, for any tree $t$ on $[n]$ and any $v \in [n]$, $\p{T_1=t,V_1=v}=n^{-n}$, so (\ref{eq:uniformonk}) holds in the case $i=1$.
+Fix a sequence $\mathcal{X}=(X_i)_{i \ge1}$ of i.i.d. uniform elements of $[n]$.
+Let $T_1$ be the tree built by running the modified Aldous--Broder dynamics on $T^{r \leftrightarrow V_1}$ (recall that this is the tree $T$, rerooted at node $V_1$) with the sequence $(X_i)_{i \ge1}$.
+[In the notation of Section~\ref{sectrefor}, $T_1=\widehat{T}(T^{r \leftrightarrow V_1},\mathcal{X})$.]
+By Theorem~\ref{teokey}, for any tree $t$ on $[n]$ and any $v \in[n]$, ${\mathbf P}(T_1=t,V_1=v)=n^{-n}$, so (\ref{equniformonk}) holds in the case $i=1$.
 Temporarily write $u_1,\ldots,u_\ell$ for the nodes on the path in $T_1$ from $r(T_1)$ to $V_1$, in the same order they appear on that path.
 We must then have $u_\ell=V_1$, and $M_1=\ell$.
-For $1 \le j \le \ell-1$, let $E_j^*=\{u_j,a(u_j,T^{r \lr V_1})\}$, and note that this is also an edge of $T$ since $T$ and $T^{r \lr V_1}$ have the same edge set.
+For $1 \le j \le\ell-1$, let $E_j^*=\{u_j,a(u_j,T^{r \leftrightarrow V_1})\}$, and note that this is also an edge of $T$ since $T$ and $T^{r \leftrightarrow V_1}$ have the same edge set.
 Then let $E_{M_1}^* = \{u_{\ell},w_1\}=\{V_1,w_1\}$.
-(An example of this construction is shown in Figure~\ref{fig:multdyn}.)
+(An example of this construction is shown in Figure~\ref{figmultdyn}.)
 By construction, it is immediate that ($\star$) then holds in the case $i=1$.